Back to Blog

 The padlock means the connection is encrypted.
 It says nothing about the trustworthiness of the site itself.
 A phishing site at 'paypa1-secure-login.com' can have a perfectly valid TLS certificate — and therefore a padlock — while being entirely fraudulent.
 Certificate Authorities issue certificates based on domain control verification, not legitimacy of purpose.

-Wait — this matters.
-Let's Encrypt, which provides free TLS certificates, has made HTTPS ubiquitous and has dramatically improved overall web security.
+That's the uncomfortable part.
+Let's Encrypt, which provides free TLS certificates, has made HTTPS ubiquitous and dramatically improved overall web security.
 It has also made it easy for malicious sites to look identical to legitimate ones from a browser security indicator perspective.

 HTTP Still Exists and It's Still a Problem